hex808080/MODEL-COV/README.md

   - `y`:  variable containing group labels (for classification) or independent variable (for regression);
   - `X`:  variable containing features (for classification) or dependent variables (for regression);
   - `config`: variable containing any additional parameter.
-- Use case: wrap any algorithm the user may have access into a `run(y, X, config)` function, defining the input variables accordingly; save the script in the current working directory as `my_algorithm.py`, and then launch `classify.py` with the option `-a my_algorithm`.
+- Use case: wrap any algorithm you may have access to into a `run(y, X, config)` function, defining the input variables accordingly.
+Save the script in the current working directory as `my_algorithm.py`, and then launch `classify.py` with the option `-a my_algorithm`.
 A JSON configuration file for the specific algorithm can be provided via the `-j` option.
 This allows the user to expand the functionality of `classify.py` without directly affecting the code.
 Additional algorithms for machine learning and/or regression may be added to this repository in the future.

 ## Random Forest
-TBC
+### Description
+The `random_forest.py` script is the default algorithm for the `classify.py` function.
+It uses random forest to perform binary or multi-label classification, returning multiple classification performance scores, and reports the results into a combined bar- and box-plot that clearly shows feature importance and value distributions across groups.
+A JSON configuration file can be provided to highly customise the classification and plotting, with options to add a randomisation step to calculate the significance of the classification performance scores, custom palettes for feature groupings, and more (see **Configuration**).

+### Usage
+`run(y, X, config)`

+### Input Arguments
+- `y`: _Pandas dataframe_ containing group labels.
+- `X`: _Pandas dataframe_ containing features.
+- `config`: (_optional_) _dictionary_ containing configuration parameters.

+### Outputs
+The script will produce output files with filenames starting with `results_YYYYMMDD`
+- ``

+### Configuration
+The random_forest algorithm configuration file is divided into two main sections: `random_forest_config` and `random_forest_plot_config`.
+These sections allow you to fine-tune the behavior of the random forest classifier and customize the appearance of the associated bar- and box-plots.
+Below are the available configuration options (see `classify_config.json` file):

+#### random_forest_config
+- `N_trees`: Number of trees in the random forest (default: 1000).
+- `N_split`: Number of K-fold splits (default: 10).
+- `N_iter`: Number of stratified iterations (default: 100).
+- `N_shuffle`: Number of label-shuffling iterations to determine the significance of classification performance scores (default: 0; recommended: 100).
+- `resampling`: Type of resampling method to use in case of unbalanced data (default: under):
+    - `nores`: No resampling.
+    - `under`: Randomly undersample the majority class to match the minority class.
+    - `SMOTE`: Oversample the minority class to match the majority class via _Synthetic Minority Oversampling Technique_.
+- `random_state`: Random seed for reproducibility (default: 42).

+#### random_forest_plot_config
+- `groups`: Color-group features in the bar plot, allowing you to color bars associated with features within the same group with the same color.
+The legend will display the corresponding group labels (default: no grouping).
+You can specify partial feature names, and in case of ambiguity, use the # special character for precise matching.
+`fontsize`: Font size in points to use in the plot (default: 12).
+`figsize`: Size of the figure in inches to use in the plot (default: [10, 6]).
+`palette_bar`: Palette to use for the bar plot.
+It accepts either a string (name of an existing Matplotlib palette) or a custom list of RGB values (default: tab10).
+For custom lists, you can define your own color scheme.
+`palette_box`: Palette to use for the box plot.
+Similar to palette_bar, it accepts either a string or a custom list (default: Pastel2).
+`N_bars`: Number of features to include in the plot (default: -1 for all features).
+`mpl_save`: Save the image as an object for further customization (default: false).

 ## Author
 Antonio Ricciardi, PhD.
 Contact: _antonio.ricciardi@ucl.ac.uk_